GPT-2 and other tools now can generate texts. But so far, the results are not that... impressive. Let's talk about Neural Text Degeneration.

 The goal here is to make the whole sentence look as if it exists with a high degree of likelihood.
 In mathematics, there is even a function called likelihood (it is equal to the joint probability distribution of words), which in this case is optimized sequentially.

-One of the greedy strategies for generating the next word is to choose the most likely one.
+One of the greedy strategies for generating the next word is to choose the most likely one, greedy search.
 The downside to this strategy is that it can’t look into the future: it will select words with high likelihood several times, but this may result in a text which is difficult to continue — all the subsequent words will have a very small likelihood.

 Alternatively, the beam search strategy is tracking the b of the most likely options while generating the text.
 The idea is following: if the most likely option is difficult to continue and it cease to be the most likely because of that, the algorithm would still have the b-1 option in stock.